 The mandate to provide annual medical surveillance and care, environmental monitoring and characterization, and dose assessment for the peoples of the nuclear affected atolls is memorialized in U.S. statutes (Public Laws 95-134, section 104; 96-205, section 106; 99-239, section 103; 108-188, section 103; and 112-149, section 2).
 Since 1977, DOE and its predecessor Agencies have afforded the exposed people access to state-of-the-art diagnosis and treatment of cancer and technical assistance to aid the four affected atolls in their efforts to remain resettled in a safe environment and to assist others in resettling safely.
 Enewetak Island and Utrik Island are resettled.
 Two major issues of the journal “Health Physics” — Volume 73 (Issue 1) July 1997 and Volume 99 (Issue 2) August 2010 — present the major research findings from decades of environmental surveys and analyses.
 Other major environmental reports prepared by the DOE Lawrence Livermore National Laboratory are available on their web page at https://marshallislands.llnl.gov.
 Information on the Runit Island (Cactus Crater) radioactive waste containment structure visual surveys and groundwater monitoring program required under Pub.
 L. 112-149 is available at https://marshallislands.llnl.gov/cactus_crater.php.

-The DOE Report to Congress (June 2020) regarding the status of the Runit Dome is available here.
-The report includes a brief background regarding the Runit Dome and addresses the Matters for Inclusion outlined in Section 364 of Public Law 116-92, National Defense Authorization Act for Fiscal Year 2020.
+FY 2020 Report on the Status of the Runit Dome in the Marshall Islands report.
+The report includes a brief background regarding the Runit Dome and addresses the Matters for Inclusion outlined in Section 364 of Public Law 116-92, National Defense Authorization Act.

 Annual Reports to Congress:

-- 2020 Marshall Islands Medical Program Annual Report to Congress
+- FY 2022 Marshall Islands Medical Program Annual Report to Congress

-- 2019 Marshall Islands Medical Program Annual Report to Congress
+- FY 2019 Marshall Islands Medical Program Annual Report to Congress

-- 2018 Marshall Islands Medical Program Annual Report to Congress
+- FY 2018 Marshall Islands Medical Program Annual Report to Congress

-- 2017 Marshall Islands Medical Program Annual Report to Congress
+- FY 2017 Marshall Islands Medical Program Annual Report to Congress

 For additional information on this program please contact: Herbert Carpenter.